aricanoMX/Lok-App/README.md

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. or
+Open [https://lok-app-d005b.web.app/](https://lok-app-d005b.web.app/) to view it in Firebise server.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.